Reviews You Can Rely On

 The bass is powerful yet tight and crisp across hip-hop, R&B, and pop artists like Doja Cat, The Weeknd, and the Notorious B.I.G.
 We even uncovered new details, like the low, computer-like thrum at 1:55 in Taylor Swift's “Glitch” which had previously gone unnoticed.
 While fun and punchy, it's important to note that some audiophiles may find the bass too strong for their taste.

 The mids are beautifully developed, with a vivid range of color and pristine clarity.
-We loved listening to the nuanced details in folk, soft rock, and soul tracks like “Just a Letter” by James Keelaghan, “Tired of Being Alone” by Al Green, and “Helpless Hoping” by Crosby, Stills, & Nash.
+We loved listening to the nuanced details in folk, soft rock, and soul tracks, such as “Just a Letter” by James Keelaghan, “Tired of Being Alone” by Al Green, and “Helpless Hoping” by Crosby, Stills, & Nash.
 While the lows are turned up, the mids seem to hold their own and maintain a distinct presence in the mix.

 The highs are lovely and clean, but feel a bit more distant.
-High-hitting vocals and instruments never sounded harsh and maintained a rich character across pop, twangy western, and opera.
+High-hitting vocals and instruments never sounded harsh, maintaining a rich character across pop, twangy Western, and opera.
 The harmonica solo in Mike Stevens' “Amazing Grace” is a prime example.
 Even when there's a crescendo on a high note at 3:42, these headphones maintained their dynamic balance, allowing us to bliss out without ever wincing.
 However, sometimes, vocals sounded veiled behind the lower frequencies, making them feel less developed than the other ranges.
 Still, they're incredibly pleasing.

 Soundstage

 We also consider the soundstage and how spacious the sound feels.
-The Ultra's have one of the best soundstages, making the music feel like a rich cinematic listening experience.
-Individual instruments and vocal lines are separated in space and relayed with outstanding clarity across a three-dimensional landscape.
-It's ever slightly more compressed than other top competitors, but it's still one of the most expansive soundscapes we have experienced.
+The Ultras have one of the best soundstages, making the music feel like a rich cinematic listening experience.

 Soundstage Ratings